King of Italy: Bosonids (926–950)

+Anscarids (950–961)

 In 951 Otto I invaded Italy and was crowned with the Iron Crown of Lombardy.
 In 952, Berengar and Adalbert became his vassals but remained kings until being deposed by Otto.

 Holy Roman Empire (962–1556)

 Otto is considered to be the founding emperor of the Holy Roman Empire, and the Kingdom of Italy was considered one of the constituent realms of the Empire.
 Beginning in the 12th century, states such as the Republic of Venice and the Papal States captured more and more territory from the Kingdom of Italy, and the Empire's territory on the Peninsula shrunk over time.
 After Charles V, the emperors stopped being crowned with the Iron Crown of Lombardy and the Italian title fell into disuse.
 Imperial control in Italy receded to Trent and South Tyrol until the dissolution of the Empire in 1806.
-Southern Italy had never been in control of the Holy Roman Empire; it remained initially under the control of various Byzantine fiefs until the Norman Kingdom of Sicily (later the Kingdom of Naples) took control of the area in the 13th century.
+Southern Italy had never been part of the Holy Roman Empire; it remained initially under the control of various Byzantine fiefs until the Norman Kingdom of Sicily (later the Kingdom of Naples) took control of the area in the 11th century.
 Central Italy, along the Rome-Ravenna axis, was part of the Papal States, under the direct personal rule of the pope.
+The Duke of Savoy was de jure a vassal of the Holy Roman Emperor, with the Duke being Prince and Perpetual Vicar of the Holy Roman Empire.